shakayhere/microservices-depolyment-using-helm/README.md

 ## Deployment of Microservice Application using Helm charts and Helmfile

-The demo app used in this project is forked project from Google Cloud Platformshows a simple user profile app set up using
+The demo app used in this project is forked from Google Cloud Platform repository.
+More details are attached in the original repo link.
 - Forked link: https://github.com/shakayhere/kubernetes-microservices-demo
 - Original link: https://github.com/GoogleCloudPlatform/microservices-demo